Are Stair Lifts Covered by Medicaid?

 We are often asked “are stair lifts covered by Medicaid?”
 Yes, stair lifts are covered by Medicaid for qualified individuals through Home & Community Based Services or HCBS Waivers.
 While coverage depends on your state and Medicaid eligibility, many state Medicaid programs will pay for part or all of the cost to install a stair lift in your home through their waiver programs.

-Unfortunately, understanding the eligibility for a waiver program can be quite complex.
+Understanding the eligibility for a waiver program can be quite complex.
 Below, we go into detail on some of the requirements that must be met when seeking Medicaid coverage of a stair lift.

-If you are already Medicaid waiver approved and would like to speak to an Options HME representative about having a stair lift installed in your home, please contact us.
+If you are already Medicaid waiver approved and would like to speak to an Options HME Stair Lifts representative about having a stair lift installed in your home, please contact us.
 If you would like to know whether Medicare covers stair lifts, please visit our page: Are Stair Lifts Covered by Medicare?

 To qualify for a waiver program, an individual must first be eligible for their State Medicaid coverage.